Grand Prix Adventures. Redesign of a website for GPA to promote their Formula One Hospitality Trip business.

 Disibility Act 1995 has now made it law for websites in the UK to be accessible.

 Accessibilty is a very important aspect of website design that seems to be ignored, but for how long, maybe until prosecutions start arriving for websites that are not accessible will designers start to change their ways.
-I can do an accessiblity audit for your website to test if it makes the grade in line with the Disability Act.
+We can do an accessiblity audit for your website to test if it makes the grade in line with the Disability Act.